WordPress website design services that can be useful for businesses:

 - Mobile optimisation: With the increasing number of users accessing the internet on their smartphones and tablets, it’s essential that a website is optimized for these devices.
 Responsive design ensures that a website adapts to the size of the screen it’s being viewed on, providing a better user experience for mobile visitors.

-- Search engine optimization (SEO): Google and other search engines are now prioritising mobile-friendly websites in their search results.
-Websites that are not optimized for mobile devices may be penalized, resulting in a lower search engine ranking.
+- Search engine optimisation (SEO): Google and other search engines are now prioritising mobile-friendly websites in their search results.
+Websites that are not optimised for mobile devices may be penalised, resulting in a lower search engine ranking.

 - Improved user experience: Responsive design ensures that a website is easy to navigate and read on any device, making it more likely that users will stay on the site, engage with its content and return in the future.